 After reviewing the police reports and watching the arrest videos, an experienced DUI lawyer may be able to identify ways to challenge the summary suspension.
 It can benefit you and your case if you speak with a DUI attorney shortly after your arrest.
 To challenge a statutory summary suspension, you must request a hearing within 90 days of the arrest.
 Our Chicago DUI defense lawyers can help you take action to preserve your driver’s license.

 How to Beat A DUI in Illinois

 As you have seen, a DUI charge carries a significant risk of long-lasting consequences.
 Do not go up against prosecutors and law enforcement on your own.
 You need an experienced attorney on your side.
 At Driver Defense Team, we believe in the team concept and Our attorneys are in courtrooms throughout Chicagoland every day defending people charged with drunk driving and other traffic violations.
 With backgrounds in prosecutions, public defense, and judicial clerkships, our team of attorneys have seen every side of DUI cases.
 We are ready to take action to help you fight and beat a DUI charge in Illinois.
-When you hire our top-rated Chicago DUI defense team, you will get:
+When you hire our top-rated Illinois DUI defense team, you will get:

 - An experienced attorney who will review your case and find the best possible defense to the charges against you;

 - Assistance in preparing for your DUI evaluation;

 - Complete and transparent information at every stage of proceedings;